linhnde/quiz-data-processing/README.md

         file.write(content)
 ```

-For Vertex AI, we need a `generate` as a generator to yield response in processing.
+For Vertex AI, we need a `generate` function as a generator to yield response text in processing.

 ```
 # Import Vertex AI packages